michaelbtan/Placeholder/README.md

 ## Project Description

 <!-- Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and\or functionality. -->
-The app will search a pokemon by name, and populate all the cards that ever released for that specific pokemon.
-Some of the data that will return include, the name of the pokemon(including any special "upgrades:) an image of the card, set, and year the set was produced
+The app will search a pokemon by name through the api, and populate all the cards that ever released for that specific pokemon.
+Some of the data that will return include, the name of the pokemon(including any special "upgrades") an image of the card, set, and year the set was produced
 <br><br>
 ## API and Data Sample